-Perhaps at your Gym or Fitness Centre you get asked the questions again and again about your classes.
-How can you improve this?
 For example, do you have an FAQ page on your website?
 If you don’t, it’s probably time to create one.
 And if you do, maybe it’s not prominent enough.
 Are there quick tweaks you could make to your website that would make this page more visible?
 Could you maybe add a link to it to your email signature or pin a post to the top of your Facebook business page to encourage more of your prospective clients to read it?
 That way, people wouldn’t contact you directly with the same questions.
-It saves you (and your customers) a lot of time, and it shows you are professional, organised, and proactive.
+It saves you (and your customers) a lot of time, and it shows you are professional, organized, and proactive.

 5. Competitor analysis

 Good customer experience examples can be found anywhere you look.

 What are other local companies doing?
 What are big national or online brands doing?
 They don’t necessarily have to be your competitors.
 Just think about the companies you’re a client of.
 What do you like about the way they do business?